Sinusoidal spiral: Properties

 The inverse of a sinusoidal spiral with respect to a circle with center at the origin is another sinusoidal spiral whose value of n is the negative of the original curve's value of n.
 For example, the inverse of the lemniscate of Bernoulli is a rectangular hyperbola.

 The isoptic, pedal and negative pedal of a sinusoidal spiral are different sinusoidal spirals.

 One path of a particle moving according to a central force proportional to a power of r is a sinusoidal spiral.

-When n is an integer, and n points are arranged regularly on a circle of radius a, then the set of points so that the geometric mean of the distances from the point to the n points is constant is a sinusoidal spiral.
-In this case the sinusoidal spiral is a polynomial lemniscate.